DChitale/krishi-mitra/README.md

 ## Acknowledgments

-We extend our gratitude to all contributors and supporters of KRUSHI-MITR.
+We extend our gratitude to all contributors and supporters of KRUSHI-MITRA.
 Together, we can make a difference!